milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 # Install Milvus Cluster with Helm

-This topic introduces how to deploy a Milvus cluster with Helm on Kubernetes.
+This topic introduces how to deploy a Milvus cluster with Helm on Kubernetes (K8s).

 ## Prerequisites
 [Check the requirements for hardware and software](prerequisite-helm.md) prior to your installation.

-We recommend installing Milvus on Kubernetes with minikube, a tool that allows you to run K8s locally.
+We recommend installing Milvus on K8s with minikube, a tool that allows you to run K8s locally.

 ## Start a K8s cluster